ajam/aufbau-example-app/README.md

 }
 ````

-If our package lived on npm, you would use normal npm package declaration with the version number.
+If our package lived on npm, you would use normal npm package syntax with the version number.

 ````js
 // ...